glenmiracle18/travel_guide_app/README.md

 This Project has to do with Tourism.
 It is a travel guide app that will be helping tourists to choose destinations.
+Tourists will be guided and they will be able to have great experiences.